MatsMaker/rifling_screenshot/README.md

 # rifling_screenshot

-Fast creating part of screenshots
+Fast creating part of screenshots and auto resize

 It is compiled on ubuntu.
 You can recompile for your platform